Aji Island: March 2011 earthquake

-Agriculture and rejuvenation efforts

-Agriculture is the main focus of the island's rejuvenation, despite challenges from an aging population and the impact of natural disasters.
-The Agriculture Benefit and Empowerment organization (ABE) has been instrumental in promoting self-sufficiency on the island through agricultural development.
-A primary goal of ABE is to bolster the island's economy and community resilience.
-Abe Takahiro, an ABE representative has said that it is through agriculture that the island will be revitalized, and the goal of the organization is self-sufficiency through agriculture.

 Principal products

 Produce grown on the island consists mainly of sweet potatoes.

 A variety of fish and seafood are harvested in the waters around the island, including salmon and sea urchin.
 On July 4, 2014, the sale of Ginzake salmon caught in local waters was reallowed, lifting the restriction on it after the 2011 earthquake.
 It was first allowed in 2007 and proved to be popular and profitable.

 Population

 Aji Island has an aging population.
 Due to local need, the Amishoiin medical care center has been created to serve the island population.